jessieren/VirHostMatcher/README.md

 		k=6
 		order=2

 	To predict the hosts of viruses, users need to prepare "csv" file that saves the taxonomy inforation of each host sequences.
-See hostTaxa.csv for an example.
+The file should be Tab delimited and each line for one host sequence.
+See hostTaxa.txt for an example.

-		taxaFile=/Path_to_taxonomy_file/hostTaxa.csv
+		taxaFile=/Path_to_taxonomy_file/hostTaxa.txt

 * Step 1: path settings